 Office: (806)457-4257 • Email: email@example.com

-In his eighth season at the helm of the Frank Phillips College Women's Basketball team, Coach Rodewald's work ethic, dedication, and enthusiasm guide the Lady Plainsmen program which is built on the foundation of character and hard work.
+Going into his twelfth season at the helm of the Frank Phillips College Women's Basketball team, Coach Rodewald's work ethic, dedication, and enthusiasm guide the Lady Plainsmen program which is built on the foundation of character and hard work.

 Prior to arriving in Borger, Coach Rodewald helped guide Western Junior College Athletic Conference rival Howard College to the Region V Semi-Finals in his final season with the Hawks, helping compile a 25-7 record and a third place conference finish.
 In four years at Howard, Rodewald assisted Earl Diddle in restoring the program on and off the floor.